schmotDev/Windy/README.md

-# Windy.py - the Kitesurfing planner app
+# The Kitesurfing planner app

 A basic weather forecast application